averbraeck/djutils/docs/djutils-eval/eval.md

 The complete list of pre-defined constants can be found in _Eval.java_, search for the _F0_ entries in _builtinFunctions_.

 ## Using variables (user-defined constants)
 Every decent desk calculator has a way to store and retrieve values.
 The retrieve operation of such a mechanism is embedded in Eval.
 The store operation is not.
-To allow Eval to find the value of a named variable, it has to be taught were to find them.
+To allow Eval to find the value of a named variable, it has to be taught were to retrieve them.
 This is done by providing a _RetrieveValue_ object. _RetrieveValue_ is an object that implements a _lookup_ method that takes a _String_ argument and returns an _Object_.
 The _Object_ can be a strongly typed djunits value, or a _Double_, a _Boolean_, an _Integer_, etc.
 ```java
         RetrieveValue values = new RetrieveValue() {
             @Override